Best-in-Class vs ERP – which route to take?

 Consider using the procurement system as a front-end requisition engine, feeding into your established ERP modules.
 Even as an interim solution, without the significant overheads of an ERP implementation, a best-in-class system can deliver immediate and significant cost savings.

-Once they are established as a mechanism for streamlining the complete expenditure cycle, proving them on the CAPEX front and delivering quick savings to gladden the heart of the most cynical CFO, many organisations choose to continue using them.
+Once they are established as a mechanism for streamlining the complete expenditure cycle, proving them on the CAPEX front and delivering quick savings to gladden the heart of the most cynical CFO, many organizations choose to continue using them.

 *First Wave eProcurement Solutions, Forrester Research